Lenoxo/Reactify-Dashboard/README.md

 ### Features

+1. **Platzi Fake Store API Integration:** The website utilizes the [Platzi Fake Store API](#useful-resources) to fetch product data.
+And because it's a test API, has some details to consider, one of them is that generates random images for products, instead of having own images for each product.

 1. **Category Visualization using Chart.js:** The dashboard provides a clear visualization of product categories using Chart.js.
 This feature enhances the understanding of the distribution of products across various categories.

-2. **Pagination for Enhanced Data Management:** To optimize the user experience, the dashboard features a pagination system that allows viewing only 10 results per page.
+1. **Pagination for Enhanced Data Management:** To optimize the user experience, the dashboard features a pagination system that allows viewing only 10 results per page.
 This ensures efficient data management and navigation.

-3. **Product Management (Create, Edit, Delete):** The dashboard empowers administrators with the ability to create, edit, and delete products through interactions with the API.
+1. **Product Management (Create, Edit, Delete):** The dashboard empowers administrators with the ability to create, edit, and delete products through interactions with the API.
 These operations are seamlessly executed within the `/products` page.

-4. **Login Authentication with Token Handling:** Leveraging js-cookie and axios, the dashboard incorporates a secure login authentication mechanism.
+1. **Login Authentication with Token Handling:** Leveraging js-cookie and axios, the dashboard incorporates a secure login authentication mechanism.
 User tokens are managed efficiently, enabling smooth communication between the dashboard and the backend API.

 ### Installation